 Zero Trust

-Zero Trust Network Access (ZTNA) is a security model based on the "trust no-one, authenticate everyone" principle.
+Zero Trust Network Access (ZTNA) is a security model based around the idea "trust no-one, authenticate everyone."
 The Zero Trust approach demands that users have minimal privileges inside network boundaries.
 This makes it a common aspect of IAM planning and architecture.

 IAM implementation